Pennsylvania Medical Marijuana Card

 In January 2022, Senators Dan Laughlin and Sharif Street introduced SB 1024 in the Pennsylvania Senate, which proposes to permit registered patients, aged 21 or older, to grow up to six plants in enclosed and locked spaces.
 However, this bill has yet to be signed into law.

-Does Pennsylvania Allow Medical Marijuana Patients to Designate Caregivers?
+Does Pennsylvania Allow Medical Marijuana Patients To Designate Caregivers?

 Yes.
 The Commonwealth of Pennsylvania permits minors, home-bound adult patients, and adult patients who benefit from assistance to designate caregivers to assist in obtaining and administering medical marijuana.
 Pennsylvanians in these categories are not issued medical marijuana cards but may use medical marijuana products with the help of caregivers.
 The Commonwealth of Pennsylvania also permits adult patients with medical marijuana cards to designate caregivers by sharing their patient ID numbers with the caregivers when the caregivers register with the state's medical marijuana program.